Federal Aid at USU

 Explore MoreFederal Loans

-A loan is money you borrow and must pay back with interest.
-If you apply for financial aid, you may be offered loans as part of your school’s financial aid offer.
-It is important to understand your repayment options so you can successfully repay your loan.
+A loan is money you borrow that must be repaid with interest.
+Federal student loans are a legal obligation.
+If you apply for financial aid, you may be offered loans as part of your aid offer.
+Borrow only what you need and understand your repayment options.

 Invest In YouApplying For Federal Aid